RobinNagpal/dune-analytics/src/compound/asset-analysis/03_avg-transaction-fee/README.md

 This shows average transaction fee (in ETH) of the token for the past 24 hours for transaction cost analysis influencing smart contract execution conditions.

+# TODO
+It will be useful to show this number over the time.
+Probably last three months.

 # Graph

 ![assetInfo](asset-info.png)